-ACTion with Communities in Cumbria is the community development organisation and Rural Community Council for Cumbria with over 65 years of experience assisting communities to achieve their aspirations.
+ACTion with Communities in Cumbria is the community development organisation and Rural Community Council for Cumbria with 70 years of experience assisting communities to achieve their aspirations.

 ACT champions community and rural issues.